sdclibbery/tradr/README.md

  * Calculate portfolio totals correctly
  ? do candles??
 * Page with all graphs and prices on
-* Augment order info on the product pages with tracked info including expected profit
 * Better date/time markers on candle graphs x Round positions to days/hours x Better labels; remember its implicit that the RHS is *now* x colour volume bars by height
  * click on candles places crosshair with price/date readout on
 * Add equivalent total in EUR and BTC to balance tracking table?
-* Product order page candle graphs show all orders overlaid graphically as rectangles
 * Ability to clear bot logs
 * Order cancellation from orders page
 * Rename and rework status page into account balances page